Top 9 interior design styles to choose from-which one is yours?

 For Ideal Home

 Coastal: Do you love to daydream about the seaside and feel nothing fits your lifestyle and surroundings more than the holiday feel?
-Go light and bright with coastal style.
+Go light and bright with the coastal style.

 Colours: White, Blue, Red